 When hypothesizing that my patient’s pain could be originating from their back or neck, I only confirm my hypothesis once we observe a significant reduction in the pain over a period of 2 days or more by performing a single spine exercise.

-In this section, I will walk you through a response-based assessment to help you see if your pain may be referred.
+In this section, I will walk you through a "cause and effect assessment" to help you see if your pain may be referred.

 These 2 spinal exercises are 2 common reductive exercises for patients experiencing pain referred from their spine, but they are by no means exhaustive: the spine moves in many other directions!
-Even if you do not experience any change in your symptoms with this simple response-based assessment, your pain may still be referred from your spine.
+Even if you do not experience any change in your symptoms with this simple cause and effect assessment, your pain may still be referred from your spine.

 The way I treat referred pain begins the same way I treat any issue: with an interview.
 By attentively listening to your stories and asking specific questions, I aim to see if the signs of referred pain are present.
 These include the 6 cardinal signs of referred pain discussed previously as well as a host of other clues in your pain history.

-Then, depending on whether or not I judge that there is a likelihood that your pain is referred from your spine, I would conduct a spinal screen and put you through a response-based assessment very similar to the one I guided you through.
+Then, depending on whether or not I judge that there is a likelihood that your pain is referred from your spine, I would conduct a spinal screen and put you through a cause and effect assessment very similar to the one I guided you through.

 If the referred pain ends up being confirmed (a spinal movement decreases or worsens your usual pain), I would spend time optimizing the spinal exercise to achieve full resolution of symptoms.